s-bashar/s-bashar.github.io/_projects/Self_Made_SQL_Database_C++/index.md

 - `DBDeq`: a deque storing block locations of loaded schemas

 The `RowIndex` class operates similarly but focuses on rows within a specific schema.
 It serializes primary key → row block location mappings, which are split into fixed-size chunks if the row map exceeds the payload size of a block.
 This design ensures scalability as datasets grow.
 On load, `RowIndex` repopulates the in-memory row map and updates the owning schema's block list (`Schema_Deq`). <br>
-Having a Row Index is espically usefull for fast Inserts, JOINs, and Selects since we do not need to do full memory look up to find blocks.
+Having a Row Index is especially usefull for fast Inserts, JOINs, and Selects since we do not need to do full memory look up to find blocks.

 By treating TOC blocks as `Storable` objects and applying consistent logic across schema and row indexing, this layer stays modular, extensible, and easy to reason about.
 It demonstrates encapsulation, consistent data ownership, and a clean separation of metadata handling from actual data storage.
 This version aligns with how technical readers think: responsibilities, internal invariants,